|

 information products.

-development of user oriented value added products.
-The current WDC-RSAT
+the development of user oriented value added products.
+The current

-data holding contains data and information on trace gases, aerosols,
+WDC-RSAT data holding contains data and information on trace gases,

-clouds, land and sea surface parameters, and solar radiation.
-This is
+aerosols, clouds, land and sea surface parameters, and solar radiation.

-achieved either by giving access to data stored at the data center or by
+This is achieved either by giving access to data stored at the data center

 Sensing Technology Institute, IMF) of the German Aerospace Center (DLR)